138 Famous Warren Buffett Quotes. Money & Investing Explained

 “An investor should ordinarily hold a small piece of an outstanding business with the same tenacity that an owner would exhibit if he owned all of that business.”

-“Why not invest your assets in the companies you really like?
+“Why not invest your assets in the companies you like?
 As Mae West said, ‘Too much of a good thing can be wonderful.'”

 “Be fearful when others are greedy and greedy when others are fearful.”

 This is a clear nod to contrarian investing.
 They are taking advantage of the stock market’s schizophrenia.
-After a market has crashed or experienced a significant downturn, Buffett argues that this is often the best time to buy stocks because they are on sale at seriously discounted prices.
+After a market has crashed or experienced a significant downturn, Buffett argues that this is often the best time to buy stocks because they are sold at seriously discounted prices.
 When everyone is fearful, the market is usually at a 52-week low, or worse, stock prices have declined, and the margin of safety is significantly higher.

 “Widespread fear is your friend as an investor because it serves up bargain purchases.”